daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

   * DeviceId: The ID of the device to which the sensor belongs.

 #### 2.3.3 Preferences and Authentication
-The URL used for testing and usage of the REST API is: <br>
+The URL used for testing and usage of the REST API is:

 ```
 https://api.thingplus.net
 ```

-단, Sandbox 서버를 사용할 경우에는 아래의 서버를 사용하셔야 하며, 이후의 모든 예제에도 동일하게 적용됩니다.
 If you are on our sandbox server, please use the below server address.
 You should also use the same address for all following examples.

 ```
 https://api.sandbox.thingplus.net
 ```